-The aggregate interests of Directors and the Executive Officers of the reporting entity and their Director-related entities in shares and share options of entities within the Consolidated Group at year end are set out in the Directors' Report and in Note 5.
+The aggregate interests of Directors and the Executive Officers of the reporting entity and their Director-related entities in shares and share options of entities within the Consolidated Group at year end are set out in the Directors' Report.

 Advances by Metminco are in AUD and are non interest bearing with no fixed repayment terms.
-Total advances to the subsidiary companies during the year ended 31 December 2013 was \$4,540,776 (31 Dec 2012; \$33,286,962).
+Total advances to the subsidiary companies during the year ended 31 December 2014 was \$3,339,716 (31 December 2013: \$4,540,776).

-NOTE 26: FINANCIAL RISK MANAGEMENT
+NOTE 24: FINANCIAL RISK MANAGEMENT